 Command Search is the most powerful of the search interfaces.
 You can perform more specific and complex searches than Basic and Advanced Search.
 All ANBD indexes are available from the drop-down menus in Command Search.
 See Appendix 3 of the Search Manual for a complete list of indexes and their codes.

-Command Search requires the use of Common Command Language (CCL) as well as a familiarity with the codes used in the various database indexes.
-The Guide me function enables you to use Command Search if you are less familiar with CCL and index codes.
+Command Search requires the use of SOLR query language as well as a familiarity with the codes used in the various database indexes.

 Command Search allows the use of adjacency and relational operators which cannot be used in the other 2 interfaces.
-See Chapter 11 of the Search Manual for more information on these operators.
+See Chapter 11 and 12 of the Search Manual for more information on these operators.

 Other ways of searching Libraries Australia